Sandra Nurmsalu: 2012–present: Solo career

 After Eesti Laul, she planned to release the single "Mängurõõm" in early-2015, but the song was never released after Nurmsalu left Moonwalk Records and cut ties with her former producer Lõhmus.
 After leaving Moonwalk, Nurmsalu went on another hiatus from the music industry.
 She returned to music in 2017, releasing the singles "Jäälilled" and "Kevad on alati alles".
 She also developed a new working relationship with Estonian producer Priit Pajusaar.
 "Jäälilled" was written by Nurmsalu's partner Tarmo Kask, while "Kevad on alati alles" was written by Estonian poet Aapo Ilves; the music for both songs was composed by Nurmsalu, Pajusaar, and Pille Piir.

 Nurmsalu returned to Eesti Laul once more, being announced as one of the semi-finalists for its 2019 edition in November 2018 with the song "Soovide puu"; the song became the first entry Nurmsalu had written, cowriting it with Pajusaar and Ilves.
 Nurmsalu qualified from the first semi-final on 31 January 2019 as a second-round qualifier; she did not receive high enough scores from the professional jury or Estonian public in the initial round, but was one of two entries saved by the public as a first semi-final wildcard.
 She then advanced to the final on 16 February, where she placed eighth in the competition.

 Personal life

 Nurmsalu has been in a relationship with professional poker player Tarmo Kask since 2004.
 Kask is additionally a former physical education teacher, has composed songs for Nurmsalu and other musicians, and ran for leader of the Estonian Free Party.
 Nurmsalu and Kask have three daughters and one son.

 Outside of music, Nurmsalu is an animal rights activist who advocates for the prevention of animal abuse and abandonment.
+She also took position against same-sex marriage, COVID restrictions and vaccination.

+In September 2025, Nurmsalu joined the Conservative People's Party of Estonia.
+She was elected as a councillor in the 2025 Estonian municipal elections in Märjamaa, Rapla County.